evilnick/plakar.io/content/integrations/iclouddrive/index.md

 ## 🧠 Why protecting iCloud Drive matters

 iCloud Drive syncs files across all your Apple devices, but sync is not backup.
 If files are deleted, corrupted, or compromised, those changes propagate everywhere instantly.
-Without immutable backups, you risk silent data loss, ransomware spread, or compliance failures — and recovery options are limited or unavailable.
+Without immutable backups, you risk silent data loss, ransomware spread, or compliance failures, and recovery options are limited or unavailable.

 ## 🔓 What happens when iCloud Drive files are deleted or compromised?